MateuszDabrowski/elquent/README.md

 #### Constructs your email packages

 - RegEx & API builder
-- Automatically adds image links, tracking scripts and pre-header to package
+- Automatically uploads images and adds image links, tracking scripts and pre-header to package
 - Works with both HTML and MJML files
 - Outputs HTML, MJML, updates e-mail or creates new one directly in Eloqua